RenanMsV/ambient_editor/README.md

 --addon="C:\Users\USERNAME\Documents\FlightGear\Addons\ambient_editor"

-Note that this command line must have the correct path to the landing_rate folder.
+Note that this command line must have the correct path to the ambient_editor folder.
 Do not know how to set command lines?
 Check here: http://wiki.flightgear.org/Command_line

 ### How Presets Works